Bridging Discrete and Backpropagation: Straight-Through and Beyond: Introduction

-Besides confirming that ST is indeed an approximation of the gradient, our interpretation of ST also sheds insights into how to improve ST. We propose a novel gradient estimation method called ReinMax.
-It integrates Heun's Method and achieves second-order accuracy, i.e., its approximation matches the Taylor expansion of the gradient to the second order, without requiring the Hessian matrix or other second-order derivatives.
-We conduct extensive experiments on unsupervised generative modeling~\citep{Kingma2013AutoEncodingVB} and structured output prediction~\citep{Nangia2018ListOpsAD}, and \ours brings consistent improvements over state of the art\footnote{Implementations are available at \url{https://github.com/microsoft/ReinMax}.}.
+Our analyses not only shed insights on the underlying mechanism of ST but also lead us to develop a novel gradient estimation method called ReinMax. \ours integrates Heun's Method and achieves second-order accuracy, i.e., its approximation matches the Taylor expansion of the gradient to the second order, without requiring the Hessian matrix or other second-order derivatives.